Changes to free school meal entitlement - universal credit rollout

 This means that:

-- Any child eligible for free school meals on 31 March 2018 will retain their eligibility until the end of the rollout, December 2023 regardless of whether their circumstances change.
+- Any child eligible for free school meals on 31 March 2018 will retain their eligibility until the end of the rollout until December 2023, regardless of whether their circumstances change.

 - Once the rollout of universal credit is complete, no child will lose their entitlement and will continue to be transitionally protected until the end of their current phase of education.

-For schools who use Nottinghamshire County Council’s eligibility assessment service a child is only eligible to receive a free school meal when a claim for the meal has been made on their behalf and Nottinghamshire County Council has verified their eligibility.
-NCC will continue to use the DfE Eligibility Checking System (ECS) to determine eligibility for free school meals.
+For schools who use Nottinghamshire County Council’s eligibility assessment service, a child is only eligible to receive a free school meal when a claim for the meal has been made on their behalf and Nottinghamshire County Council has verified their eligibility.
+Nottinghamshire County Council will continue to use the DfE (Department for Education) Eligibility Checking System (ECS) to determine eligibility for free school meals.

 Transitional protection is on an individual child basis and not on a family basis.
 This means that other children in the family will not automatically be entitled to free school meals.
 Children must meet the eligibility criteria at the time the application for free school meals is made in order to be entitled.